Minority Business Development Agency, Commerce.

-Limitation of Liability: In no event will MBDA or the Department of Commerce be responsible for proposal preparation costs if the MBEC Program fails to receive funding or is cancelled because of Department of Commerce or MBDA priorities.
-All funding periods under the award are subject to the availability of funds to support the continuation of the project.
-Publication of this notice does not obligate MBDA or the Department of Commerce to award any specific project or to obligate any available funds.
+Limitation of Liability: In no event will MBDA or the Department of Commerce be responsible for proposal preparation costs if this program fails to receive funding or is cancelled because of other MBDA or Department of Commerce priorities.
+All funding periods are subject to the availability of funds to support the continuation of the project and the Department of Commerce and MBDA priorities.
+Publication of this notice does not obligate the Department of Commerce or MBDA to award any specific cooperative agreement or to obligate all or any part of available funds.

-Universal Identifier: All applicants will be required to provide a Dun and Bradstreet Data Universal Numbering system (DUNS) number during the application process.
+Universal Identifier: Applicants should be aware that they will be required to provide a Dun and Bradstreet Data Universal Numbering system (DUNS) number during the application process.
 See the June 27, 2003 Federal Register notice (68 FR 38402) for additional information.
 Organizations can receive a DUNS number at no cost by calling the dedicated toll-free DUNS Number request line at 1-866-705-5711 or by accessing the Grants.gov Web site at http://www.Grants.gov.

 Paperwork Reduction Act: This document contains collection-of-information requirements subject to the Paperwork Reduction Act (PRA).
 The use of Standard Forms 424, 424A, 424B, SF-LLL, and CD-346 have been approved by OMB under the respective control numbers 0348-0043, 0348-0044, 0348-0040, 0348-0046, and 0605-0001.
 Notwithstanding any other provisions of law, no person is required to respond to, nor shall any person be subject to a penalty for failure to comply with a collection of information subject to the Paperwork Reduction Act unless that collection displays a currently valid OMB Control Number.